Beliavsky/Fortran-code-on-GitHub/README.md

 [defaultModel](https://github.com/gabrielgggg/defaultModel): Fortran+OpenMP implementation of the canonical sovereign default model with long-term debt, by Gabriel Mihalache.
 Solved with discrete choice methods.
 The [MaturityExtension](https://github.com/gabrielgggg/MaturityExtension) repo is associated with the paper [Sovereign default resolution through maturity extension](https://www.sciencedirect.com/science/article/abs/pii/S0022199620300453), Journal of International Economics (2020).

+[economic-simulation](https://github.com/ianfr/economic-simulation): agent-based economic simulation framework leveraging CUDA Fortran and multicore processing for GPU and CPU parallelism, by Ian Friedrichs.
+Models based on analogies with statistical physics such as kinetic exchange, spin flips, magnetization, and more.

 [econ-toolchain](https://github.com/renatomatz/econ-toolchain): general tools used for structural macroeconomic modeling, including codes for global optimization, I/O, Markov chains, finding roots, golden-section search, and unit testing, by Renato Zimmermann.

 [firingcosts_petit2021](https://github.com/borjapetit/firingcosts_petit2021): replication package for the working paper [Aggregate effects of firing costs with endogenous firm productivity growth (2021)](https://borjapetit.github.io/files/papers/petit_firing.pdf) by Borja Petit.
 The codes use OpenMP for parallelization and GNUplot to generate the graphs.